 As you’d expect from a city so far south, the mid-year winters are cold, with heavy frosts and snowfall, though the days are often sunny and clear.
 Spring is unpredictable but summer, running from the end of the year until around Easter, can be splendid, with temperatures sometimes exceeding 30°C.

-Dunedin is a popular location for festivals, conferences, carnivals and other cultural and sporting events, with a rugby match featuring the Otago team playing at the new fully enclosed grass stadium an essential experience.
-Other jewels in the city’s crown are early April’s iD Dunedin Fashion Show, the long-standing Midwinter Carnival celebrating the longest night and the winter season, the biennial International Science Festival in early to mid-July and the boutique Arts Festival, held in October in even-numbered years.Back to top
+Dunedin is a popular location for festivals, conferences, carnivals and other cultural and sports events.
+A rugby match when the Otago team are playing is an essential experience in the winter months.
+Other jewels in the city’s crown are June’s iD Fashion Show, the long-standing Midwinter Carnival, the biennial International Science Festival in July and the boutique Arts Festival held every second year.

 Though the beautiful century-old Dunedin Railway Station still stands, commuter and suburban train services no longer operate.
 Buses are the way to get around, with bus services operating routes across the city and surrounding areas, including to St Clair, St Kilda and Port Chalmers.
 Services are regular during the week, but reduced on weekends and holidays.